 If you’re looking for fall brunch ideas, try a decadent stack of these spiced sweet potato pancakes!

-In a large bowl, whisk together flour, baking powder, baking soda, brown sugar, salt, and cinnamon in a large bowl.
+- Whisk together flour, baking powder, baking soda, brown sugar, salt, and cinnamon in a large bowl.

-In a separate bowl, whisk together the milk and sweet potato puree, then add the eggs and vanilla.
+- Whisk together the milk and sweet potato puree in a separate bowl, then add the eggs and vanilla.